 David Bergman, M.D., Lucile Packard Children's Hospital Stanford, helped create and test a plan to efficiently meet the needs of children with medical complexity and their families.

-Read more about CARE Award project goals, findings, lessons learned and success stories.
+Read more about CARE Award project goals and findings in the Pediatrics article.

-Once President Trump signed the Advancing Care for Exceptional Kids Act (ACE Kids Act) in 2019, health care organizations started to explore provisions in the law designed to support better care for children with medical complexity.
+Once President Trump signed the Advancing Care for Exceptional Kids Act (ACE Kids Act), health care organizations started to explore provisions in the law designed to support better care for children with medical complexity.
 Many of these provisions align with quality improvement strategies in evidence-based research including the national demonstration, Coordinating All Resources Effectively (CARE) Award.
 The final award paper highlighting results was released in the April 2020 edition of Pediatrics.
 This is the first large multi-center study—including hospital-based complex care clinics and primary care sites—assessing the effect of a comprehensive care management program in children with complex medical conditions.

 David Bergman, M.D., associate professor of Pediatrics, Lucile Packard Children's Hospital Stanford in Palo Alto, California, was one of the lead authors on the study.
 He was the CARE Award medical director and helped oversee the three-year, $23 million Health Care Innovation Award from the Center for Medicare and Medicaid Innovation (CMMI).

 - 7.7% reduction in inpatient spend PMPY